stride-nyc/remote_retro/README.md

 #### Google OAuth

 Authentication within Remote Retro relies on Google OAuth and the Google+ API.
-To set this up, navigate to the Google's API console and create a new project: https://console.developers.google.com/apis
+To set this up, navigate to the Google API console and create a new project: https://console.developers.google.com/apis

-Next, click on "Credentials" in the left sidebar nav and create an `OAuth client ID` for a web application.
+Next, click on "Credentials" in the left sidebar nav and create an "OAuth client ID" for a web application.

 **Settings**
 - Authorized JavaScript origins: `http://localhost:4000`
 - Authorized redirect URIs: `http://localhost:4000/auth/google/callback`

-Next, enable the Google+ api for your project.
+Next, enable the Google+ API for your project.

-Finally, export the variables in your shell with the credentials Google provides and source.
+Finally, export the variables in your shell with the credentials Google provides and source (or open a new terminal).
 - `REMOTE_RETRO_GOOGLE_OAUTH_CLIENT_ID` -> Client Id
 - `REMOTE_RETRO_GOOGLE_OAUTH_CLIENT_SECRET` -> Client secret
 - `REMOTE_RETRO_GOOGLE_OAUTH_REDIRECT_URI` -> http://localhost:4000/auth/google/callback